ShubhamThakur139/VistaRoomsClone/README.md

 - CSS: Adding style to webpages to make page more attractive
 - JavaScript: Used for performing functionality like login signup and showing data
 - Rest API: Creating rest api to store user data as well as villas information.

+# Deployement
+We deploy our app on Netlify.
+Click [Instahyre-clone](https://vistaroomclone.netlify.app/) to checkout our Project

 # Snapshots 📷